murielberehulka/benchmarco/Readme.md

 - vdo
     - frequency of video encoder/decoder clock.

+### Todo

+[ ] Windows support
+[ ] AMD GPU support (not planing to do until i get one :)

 ## 🚀 Running

+Run the command if you want to build this yourself.
 ```
 cargo run --release
 ```

+nvidia driver is needed.

 ## License
-Use the code as you want :)
+Use the code as you want.